All Episodes

 Horror stories are all over the place.

-The AP has uh reported federal prosecutors charged a Miami guy with the largest case of credit and debit card data theft ever in the United States, accusing this a one-time government informant of swiping 130 million accounts on top of 40 million that he had previously stolen.
+The AP has reported federal prosecutors charged a Miami guy with the largest case of credit and debit card data theft ever in the United States, accusing this one-time government informant of swiping 130 million accounts on top of 40 million that he had previously stolen.

-Sturdly, I think we can agree today.
+Sturdley, I think we can agree today.

-Uh we had interesting times with many of the female callers.
+We had interesting times with many of the female callers.

-Charlie's Angel's fame, she said, You were superb today.
+She said, you were superb today.

 I'm not finished.